jamestut-vscode/vscode-patches/README.md

   - Applies the patches on top of the cloned repo using the Simple Patch Manager.
 - Proceed with the usual [VSCode's build instructions](https://github.com/microsoft/vscode/wiki/How-to-Contribute).

+## Packaging Instructions

+The script to create the release package is located in `packaging/package-vscode.sh`. **This script only runs on arm64 version of macOS** and will generate these packages:

+- Visual Studio Code app for macOS arm64.
+- Visual Studio Code REH (Remote Extension Host) for the following platforms:
+  - macOS arm64
+  - Linux x64
+  - Linux arm64

+Additionally, **this script requires `7z`** to be present to generate zip files.

 ### Build Prerequisite

 In addition to [VSCode's build requirements](https://github.com/microsoft/vscode/wiki/How-to-Contribute), this repo also requires:

 - Python 3.8 or newer is required for running the [Simple Patch Manager](https://github.com/jamestut/spm).
 - The [zsh shell](https://www.zsh.org) and [curl](https://curl.se) is required for running `build-repo.sh`.
+- For creating packages, the `7z` tool is required.